China's Demographic Future

 Finally, there is an examination of household incomes and how they have changed in the last decade.

-Chapter Three: The core dynamics behind population change over the next 20 years.
+Section Three: The projected population trend over the next 20 years.

-This Chapter examines the expected trends in birthrates, number of women of childbearing age, death rates by age and gender and, finally, migration and their collective impact on both National Population as well as the population of individual provinces.
+This Section examines the expected trends in birthrates, number of women of childbearing age, death rates by age and gender and, finally, migration and their collective impact on both National Population as well as the population of individual provinces.
 The most problematic of these is of course birthrates as these can change as a result of government policy, specifically, the potential relaxation of the one child policy, which cannot be forecast.
+Overlaying this is the decline that will occur in the number of women of child bearing age which more than offsets the relaxation in the one child policy.

-This Chapter also looks at the ‘Gender’ Issue.
+This Section also looks at the ‘Gender’ Issue.
 At present it is not really a problem as the gender bias is not great in the existing adult population.
 But the key word is ‘existing’.
-The gender bias in births over the last decade has been growing and the issue is important by 2025 and certain serious by 2035.
+The gender bias in births over the last decade has been growing and the issue is important by 2027 and certain serious by 2037.

-This Chapter then looks at the impact of the above factors together with province to province migration on the Province level populations.
+This Section then looks at the impact of the above factors together with province to province migration on the Province level populations.

-This Chapter then concludes with a discussion of the effects of the changes to the one child policy in 2014 on total births.
+This Chapter then concludes with a discussion of the effects of the changes to the one child policy in 2014 on total births in future years.

 Urbanisation has been a significant factor behind population change in China over the last two decades.
 As a result of having education available in the rural (and urban) areas it enabled a large labour resource to move from low productivity agriculture jobs to higher productivity urban jobs (tertiary and manufacturing).
 This movement of labour has helped boost China’s productivity as urban employment is typically three times more productive than rural.